ftraposo/ftraposo.github.io/publicgood.md

 ## Topics on Machine Learning

-- In this book, I explore some of the things I've done using Machine Learning: <a href="https://ftraposo.github.io/causal_inference/" target="_blank">Link Here</a>.
+- In this Quarto book, I explore some of the things I've used Machine Learning in my research: <a href="https://ftraposo.github.io/causal_inference/" target="_blank">Link Here</a>.

 ## Causal Inference (Using R and and I will include Python code soon)